-The applicant agrees with this condition and fully intends to construct the required master plan trail along the Collington Branch Stream Valley, and six-foot-wide feeder trails to the development pods. the Planning Board finds this condition to be valid and it has been carried forward.
+The applicant agrees with this condition and fully intends to construct the required master plan trail along the Collington Branch Stream Valley, and six-foot-wide feeder trails to the development pods.
+Staff finds this condition to be valid and recommends it be carried forward.